Israeli–Palestinian economic peace efforts: Gilboa and Jenin communities

 Efforts at joint development and dialogue have also moved forward on the local level in the Jenin area, through ongoing contact between the Israeli Gilboa Regional Council and local Palestinian officials of the Jenin district.
 Groundbreaking on the Jenin project is hoped to occur by January 2009.

 The regional area of Gilboa and Jenin has a long history of cross-border cooperation.
 In December 2008, community leaders from both sides of the border met to pursue cooperation on a variety of topics.

 Joint economic cooperation between Israeli officials in Gilboa and Palestinian officials in Jenin has begun to have major results and benefits.
 In October 2009, a new project got underway promoting tourism and travel between the two areas.
 Major new business efforts and tourist attractions have been initiated in Jenin.
 The two regions are planning a joint industrial zone which would bridge the border.
 Palestinians would produce locally made handicrafts and sell them through Gilboa to other regions of the world.
 Another possible project is a joint language center, where Israelis and Palestinians would teach each other Arabic and Hebrew, as well as aspects of their cultural heritage.

 Joint businesses and industrial projects

-Graffiti as peace activism: The Peace Kids on the Israeli West Bank barrier depicting Palestinian Handala and Israeli Srulik embracing one another.